 Remove the roast from the dutch oven and set aside.
 Add the diced onion and cook 3 minutes until tender.
 Add the garlic and cook 1-2 minutes until fragrant.

 Add in thyme sprigs and 1 cup of wine.
 Use a wooden spoon to scrape the burnt bits (fond) from the bottom of the pan.
 Cook until reduced by half.

 Carefully place the roast back in the dutch oven and add enough stock to cover 3/4 of the roast.

 Cover, place in the oven and cook until fork tender 2.5-3 hours.

-Remove from the oven a let the roast rest in the liquid for 30 minutes.
+Remove from the oven and let the roast rest in the liquid for 30 minutes.
 Finally, pull the meat apart, mix into the braising liquid and pile high over mashed potatoes.
 Enjoy!